liamzdenek/hiive-application/memory-bank/roorules.md

 - Leverage AWS Lambda for serverless backend functionality
 - Implement AI agents using LangChain.js
 - Follow a component-based architecture
-- Use Tailwind CSS for styling to ensure rapid development
+- Use CSS modules for styling instead of Tailwind CSS
 - Implement caching for expensive AI operations
 - Use AWS CDK for infrastructure definition and deployment
 - Follow AWS best practices for security and cost optimization
+- Use Nx monorepo for managing the project structure
+- Use nx:run-commands executor for build, test, and lint targets
+- Use {workspaceRoot} variable in project.json files for output paths

 ## Known Challenges
 - Time constraint of 1-2 days requires careful scope management